MaartenGr/BERTopic/README.md

 pip install bertopic
 ```

-You may want to install more depending on the transformers and language backends that you will be using.
-The possible installations are:
+If you want to install BERTopic with other embedding models, you can choose one of the following:

 ```bash
 pip install bertopic[flair]